Updated May 5, 2023

 - Machine learning models/methods or learnings can be of two types supervised and unsupervised learning.
 In the neural network, we have a feedforward neural network, Radial basis, Kohonen, Recurrent, Convolutional, and Modular neural networks.

 - Supervised learning and Unsupervised learning are machine learning tasks.

-- Supervised learning is simply a process of learning algorithm from the training dataset.
+- Supervised learning is simply a process of learning algorithms from the training dataset.
 Supervised learning is where you have input variables and an output variable, and you use an algorithm to learn the mapping function from the input to the output.
-The aim is to approximate the mapping function so that when we have new input data we can predict the output variables for that data.
+The aim is to approximate the mapping function so that when we have new input data, we can predict the output variables for that data.

 - Unsupervised learning is modeling the underlying or hidden structure or distribution of the data to learn more about the data.
 Unsupervised learning is where you only have input data and no corresponding output variables.

-Comparison Table Between Machine Learning vs Neural Network
+Machine Learning vs Neural Network Comparison Table

-|Machine Learning||Neural Network|
+|Basis of Comparison||Machine Learning||Neural Network|

-|Definition||Machine Learning is set of algorithms that parse data and learns from the parsed data and use those learnings to discover patterns of interest.||Neural Network or Artificial Neural Network is one set of algorithms used in machine learning for modeling the data using graphs of Neurons.|
+|Definition||Machine Learning is a set of algorithms that parse data, learn from the parsed data, and use those learnings to discover patterns of interest.||Machine learning uses neural networks or artificial neural networks as one set of algorithms for modeling data by creating graphs of neurons.|

-Skills Required to learn
+Skills Required to Learn

-|Examples||Siri, Google Maps and Google Search etc.||Image Recognition, Image Compression, and Search engines etc.|
+|Examples||Siri, Google Maps and Google Search, etc.||Image Recognition, Image Compression, Search Engines, etc.|